sergey-vun/microsoft-graph-docs/concepts/data-connect-faq.md

 ## Is it possible for my data to stay within the organization's subscription with Microsoft Graph Data Connect?

-Data connect pipelines are orchestrated by Azure Data Factory, a data integration service that runs in an Azure subscription.
+Data Connect pipelines are orchestrated by Azure Data Factory, a data integration service that runs in an Azure subscription.
 The Azure subscription is [associated with exactly one Microsoft 365 tenant](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).
 This way, the data must initially flow to an associated Azure subscription.
 After further minimalization and aggregation, the data can be used elsewhere.

 If you want to build an app for others to use to extract their Microsoft 365 data, you can package the app as an [Azure managed application](/azure/managed-applications/overview) and publish it to the Azure Marketplace.
 Then someone can deploy your app into their own Azure subscription, and the app can access data in their tenant.

 ## Are service principals required with Microsoft Graph Data Connect?

 When creating the Data Factory pipeline, you will have to provide a service principal to the Microsoft 365 linked service.
 In Azure, a service principal is a security identity that represents an application/service (as opposed to a user).
-Data connect uses this service principal as its identity when getting authorized access to your Microsoft 365 data.
+Data Connect uses this service principal as its identity when getting authorized access to your Microsoft 365 data.
 If you create an Azure Managed Application for others to use in their tenants, you'll still provide a service principal for the app to use.
 This service principal will exist in your (the publisher's) tenant.
 However, if the app needs other service principals, your customer (the installer) will create them in their own tenant.
 For example, your Data Factory pipeline will likely need access to a storage resource in Azure.
 The customer would create the service principal with permissions to the storage account for the pipeline to use.

 ## How can I check for pending Privileged Access Management requests?

-Before data connect can copy your data, an administrator must approve a Privileged Access Management (PAM) request.
+Before Data Connect can copy your data, an administrator must approve a Privileged Access Management (PAM) request.
 PAM is the mechanism used to authorize your data pipeline access to the data in Microsoft 365.
 The first time you trigger a pipeline, it will wait on a Microsoft 365 administrator (or appointed delegate) to approve the access request.
 Although the pipeline status shows **In progress**, the underlying copy activity will have a status of **ConsentPending** until approval is granted, as shown in the following screenshot.

 ![Screenshot of the pipeline run status pane with a status of ConsentPending](images/data-connect-tips.png)